frke001/Online-Fitness-Backend/README.md

 To build the project, use Maven or Gradle.
 For Maven, you can execute the `mvn clean package` command to generate the JAR file.
 For Gradle, use the `./gradlew build` command.

-## Running Tests

-Unit tests and integration tests can be executed using your IDE or with Maven/Gradle commands (`mvn test` or `./gradlew test`).

 ## Additional Information

 For more information about Spring Boot and Spring Security, refer to the official documentation: